purnimaporwal/ifad-pdr-extractor/README.md

 So I suggested trying a manual backup approach.
 Instead of automatically finding pages, you tell the tool the start and end page numbers directly.
 That worked better.
 I kept testing on different IFAD PDR files and refining until both approaches were reliable.

 The problem design, the two-strategy approach, and all the decisions about what to build were mine.
-Claude helped me write Python syntax I was still learning at the time.
+Claude helped me write Python syntax, which I was still learning at the time.

 When the tool was working, my consultant said: